Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    The state is assumed to be large enough to write the requested length into.

-   :param i32 start: Pointer to read location in Wasm linear memory.
+   :param i32 location: Pointer to read location in Wasm linear memory.
    :param i32 length: Number of bytes to write.
    :param i32 offset: Starting offset in the state bytes.
    :return: The number of written bytes.